Marpole Women's Auxiliary: Redevelopment

-George Pearson Centre has been sold and will be closed within 7 to 10 years (2022-2025).
+Oak Care Centre was sold to developer Onni, and will be closed in 7 to 30 years.
 Sixty of the residents will be moving into the community within 3 years.
 Community Grants will play a crucial role in helping residents prepare for, and transition into, living in the community.
 Many of the residents have been institutionalized for years and will need much support through this process.
 They will need to increase their awareness of available community resources.
 They will need practice and education around accessing these community resources.
 As an example – many have not had to do their own shopping or banking for years.
-These folks will need to develop the confidence and skills to do this on their own prior to leaving GPC.
+These folks will need to develop the confidence and skills to do this on their own prior to leaving OCC.
 Some residents will need practice in accessing and being comfortable on public transit.
 All of this will be facilitated by actually taking the residents on trips into the community.
 Community Grants will support all of these initiatives and make the likelihood of success in the community much greater.

-Knowing GPC will be closing is very stressful for many residents; residents who have made GPC their home for 20, 30 and 40 years, Marpole Women’s Auxiliary’s Leisure and Social Wellness programs supported by Community Grants will make this experience less traumatic while transitioning into their new independent community.
+Knowing OCC will be closing is very stressful for many residents; residents who have made OCC their home for 20, 30 and 40 years, Marpole Women’s Auxiliary’s Leisure and Social Wellness programs supported by Community Grants will make this experience less traumatic while transitioning into their new independent community.

-Now, more than ever, residents of GPC will benefit from Community Grants support.
+Now, more than ever, residents of OCC will benefit from Community Grants support.
 The next few years will be a turning point in all of their lives.